Silvery World: Critical reception and literary value

-The critic Lim Hwa acclaimed Silvery World for breaking out of the abstract prose of the traditional fictions and realistically depicting the situations of the contemporary period.
-The traditional fictions written before the 20th century are mostly set in China and advocates Confucian values, the ruling idea of the feudal times.
+The critic Lim Hwa acclaimed Silvery World for breaking out of the abstract prose of traditional fictions and realistically depicting the situations of the contemporary period.
+Traditional fictions written before the 20th century are mostly set in China and advocate Confucian values, the ruling idea of the feudal times.
 On the contrary, this novel assumes a critical attitude towards the reality of the country and seeks how to solve its problems.
 Through the frustration and hardship that the protagonist Choi Byeongdo experiences, it successfully embodies the structure of the Korean society at the time.

 It has also been commended for its modern use of the Korean language.
 Its first part contains a number of folk songs enjoyed by the people in those days.
 The farmers who appear in the novel express their lives with their own language and songs.
 Silvery World has a literary value as it captures the contemporary period with the language of the people, even though the concept of modern national literature was yet to be formed when it was published.